15.32° few clouds

 - Select from and use specialist tools, techniques, processes, equipment and machinery precisely.

-- To select from and use a wider, more complex range of materials, and components, taking into account their properties
+- To select from and use a wider, more complex range of materials, and components, considering their properties

 - To ensure all pupils leave Woodlane with a Design and Technology qualification which reflects the best of their ability.